NativeScript/docs/content/configuration/nativescript.md

 }>
 ```

 Allows defining Swift Package Manager dependencies that should be installed into the project.
-Any dependencies listed here, similar to Cocoapods depependencies will be built with the project.
+Any dependencies listed here, similar to Cocoapods dependencies will be built with the project.
 This means you can generate typings for them via `ns typings ios` for TypeScript usage.

 #### Example